Explosive Percolation Obeys Standard Finite-Size Scaling in an Event-based Ensemble

-The authors acknowledge helpful discussions with Peter Grassberger.
-The research was supported by the National Natural Science Foundation of China under Grants No.~12275263, and the National Key R\&D Program of China (Grant No.~2018YFA0306501).
+The authors acknowledge helpful discussions with Peter Grassberger, Jingfang Fan, and Sheng Fang.
+The research was supported by the National Natural Science Foundation of China under Grant No.~12275263, and the National Key R\&D Program of China (Grant No.~2018YFA0306501).